Blackjacx/WWDC/README.md

 - **Code completion**
   - Much better code completion thanks to improvements in SourceKit
-  - Code completion for dictionary literals, ternarry expressions and more dynamic features like keypaths
+  - Code completion for dictionary literals, ternary expressions and more dynamic features like key paths
   - Code completion in Xcode 12.0 is 15x faster compared to Xcode 11.5

 - **Code Indentation**